The end of slavery: Reconstruction

 During the Civil War, in 1863 AD, President Lincoln announced the end of slavery.
 When the North won the war, in 1865, Congress and the states voted to change the Constitution to make slavery illegal.
 So all the people who were enslaved in the South became free.

+We call this time Reconstruction because the government was rebuilding the South after the Civil War wrecked it.
 Some people chose to leave the plantations, now that they were free.
 Some of them moved to the North to work on the railroads, or as house-cleaners or nannies or cooks, or to start their own businesses.
 Activists like Sojourner Truth tried to get the government to help black people find work.
 Some people went out West to be settlers or cowboys.
 But Western states made laws preventing African-Americans from moving there.
 A few people went back to Africa.

 But just like when the Austrian and Russian rulers freed their people in the 1850s and 1860s, most people just stayed about where they were before.
 They still didn’t own any land to farm.
 And if they tried to get land, white people attacked them.
 A lot of people kept on planting and picking cotton.
 Now they were sharecroppers instead of slaves.
 For a lot of people, it didn’t make much difference, only there were not so many beatings.
 And you didn’t have your kids or your husband taken away from you anymore.